This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. For more information, please visit my disclosure page.

 As soon as I chose Ashton Kutcher as the inspiration for this meal, I knew I HAD to make Traditional Czech Kolaches!
 My favorite flavors are pineapple, apricot, and apple, but I didn’t want to make my own fillings.
 I knew blueberry was a must, and the apricot preserves where sitting on the shelf right next to them.

 Kolaches are a bread “wheel” filled with a sweet filling.
-They are very similar to a brioche dough.
+Their texture is very similar to a brioche bread.
 Traditional fillings include; prune, poppy seed, nut, cottage cheese, pineapple, apricot, apple, cherry, and plum.
-Pretty much any flavor you can think of!
+Pretty much any flavor you can think of! 🙂

 Poof, it foams up and we know that the yeast is still alive!

 Pour the warm milk, sugar, yeast, and butter into the bowl of a stand mixer…..or a large bowl if you are doing this by hand…..